Juggling Ad Revenue: A Major Online Publishing Challenges

-Native advertising can take many forms but, digital and printed articles, and video content performs the best
+Native advertising can take many forms but digital and printed articles along with video based content performs the best.

 According to the report, publishers see online articles (66%), video content (61%) and printed articles (50%) as the most effective types of native advertising content.